-TARGIT IORT for breast cancer vs. several weeks of radiotherapy
+TARGIT IORT with Intrabeam for breast cancer vs. several weeks of radiotherapy

 Partial Breast Irradiation with TARGIT IORT A letter in the Lancet showing how the meta-analysis of the GEC-ESTRO and the TARGIT-A trial results provide further support for Partial Breast Irradiation